ravendb/book/Intro/Intro.md

 *[Chapter 18](#advanced-indexes) -* Advanced Indexing Techniques - dig into some specific usages of indexes that are a bit... outside the norm.
-Using spatial queries to find geographical information, generating dynamic suggestions on the fly, returning highlighted results for full text search queries.
+Using spatial queries to find geographical information, generating dynamic suggestions on the fly, returning highlighted results for full text search queries, transforming query results on the server and more.
 All the things that you would use once in a blue moon, but when you need them you _really_ need them.

 ### Part IV - Operations